eagereyes/eagereyes.org/blog/2009/cost-of-a-sick-chart.md

 <a href="http://www.juiceanalytics.com" rel="nofollow noopener" target="_blank">Zach</a> says…
 >	<p>Robert,</p>
 >	<p>I appreciate your unflinching critique one of the leaders in the field, and agree that this visualization leaves some things to be desired.
-That said, I would caution against assuming that Ben is asking the wrong question ("I wager to guess that the relative prevalence of different diseases at a particular age is not terribly interesting.").&nbsp; Personally, I'd wager that Ben started the project by working with his client to determine what is the important story to tell with the data -- not just what is the sexiest graphic.
+That said, I would caution against assuming that Ben is asking the wrong question ("I wager to guess that the relative prevalence of different diseases at a particular age is not terribly interesting.").
+Personally, I'd wager that Ben started the project by working with his client to determine what is the important story to tell with the data -- not just what is the sexiest graphic.
 Sure, there are a bunch of other questions that could be asked and answered with the data, but then he'd be developing a robust and possibly complex analytical tool.
 The work that Ben is doing with GE (another example here http://www.ge.com/visualization/health_visualizer/) clearly focuses on teeing up and addressing a few, targeted questions.</p>

 Robert Kosara says…
 >	<p>My criticism goes to GE and Fry equally.
 GE apparently wanted something showing them their own numbers, but also wanted to put it on a website.
 They actually emailed me to tell me about it, saying that they wanted to show people the cost of their healthcare.
 I don't think this is doing it.</p>